HamzaNaveed19/OOP-Course-CS1004/README.md

 To use a specific lab assignment or Homework, navigate to its directory and refer to the README file for instructions on how to compile and run the code.

 Contributing
-This is a private repository, and external contributions are not accepted.
+This is a public repository, any external contributions are  accepted.

 License
 All rights are reserved.
 Unauthorized copying, modification, or distribution of the code or any part of the repository is strictly prohibited.